zainnadeem/swift-slapchat-lab-ios-0616/README.md

 #####Data Model

 1. First, let's create our data model (`.xcdatamodeld`).
 Create a new file, select the "Core Data" section on the left, then choose "Data Model".
 Usually we give this the same name as our project, so let's name it "slapChat".
-- Go to your new **.xcdatamodeld** and create an entity (*"Add Entity" button near the bottom*) and name it `FISMessage`.
+- Go to your new **.xcdatamodeld** and create an entity (*"Add Entity" button near the bottom*) and name it `Message`.
 Give it two attributes: `content` (String) and `createdAt` (Date).
 - Now that we've set up the entity, we have to "generate the `NSManagedObject` subclass".
    - In the top menu, go to Editor > Create NSManagedObject Subclass.
-Select "slapChat", then "FISMessage".
+Select "slapChat", then "Message".
    - When it asks you where you want to save the files, go to "Group" at the bottom to specify where they'll show up in your file navigator.
 - Voilà!
-You have 4 new files.
-The regular class (*FISMessage.h and .m*) is where you can write new methods.
-The category (*FISMessage+CoreDataProperties*) was made for Core Data so it can manage your object's properties— **don't mess with it!**
+You have 2 new files.
+The regular class (*Message.swift*) is where you can write new methods.
+The category (*Message+CoreDataProperties.swift*) was made for Core Data so it can manage your object's properties— **don't mess with it!**

-Our `.xcdatamodeld` is setup, so now let's setup `FISDataStore` so that it can fetch/save with Core Data.
+Our `.xcdatamodeld` is setup, so now let's setup `DataStore` so that it can fetch/save with Core Data.

 #####Data Store

-1. Check out `FISDataStore.m`.
+1. Check out `DataStore.swift`.
 We've set a few things up for you: singleton, `saveContext`, and a section titled `Core Data Stack` where the getter for an `NSManagedObjectContext` property is being overridden.
 Let's look at that getter.
    1. There's necessary boilerplate (read: boring, Apple-provided) code for linking an `NSManagedObjectContext` to your `.xcdatamodeld`, and we've thrown it in the getter for our context property.
 This is good because the context needs to be setup a particular way, and overriding the getter allows us to properly set it up whenever it may need.
-   2. Notice that there are two auto-complete sections within this method.
-Enter the name of your .xcdatamodeld (`@"slapChat"`), linking your data model to a SQLite database.
+   2. Notice that there are is an auto-complete sections within this method.
+Enter the name of your .xcdatamodeld (`"slapChat"`), linking your data model to a SQLite database.
 Read through the boilerplate and try to make sense of it.
 3. We already setup `saveContext` because it's simply more boilerplate.
 Your task is to setup `fetchData`.
-   - This is FISData*Store*, so add a public `NSArray` property to hold your fetched objects.
+   - This is Data*Store*, so add a public `Array` property to hold your fetched objects.
 Name it `messages`.
    - Implement `fetchData` to create an `NSFetchRequest`, have your context `execute` it, and set the results to your `messages` array.

 That's it!
 Your model and data store are now ready to fetch and save `FISMessage`s.